Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 ### 6. **AI Image Generation Interface**
 - **Purpose**: Generates custom images for cards that represent items, characters, or actions within the game.
 Uses external AI image generation interface for actual image generation.
 - **Actions**:
-  - **Card Image Generation**: Receives requests from the Card Management component with card attributes and returns a generated image.
+  - **Card Image Generation**: Receives requests from the Card Management component with card attributes and reaches out to AI generator to return a generated image.
   - **Image Storage**: Saves generated images to the Database.
-  - **Boss image Generation:** Generates images of a boss based on llm output.
+  - **Boss image Generation:** Generates images of a boss/enemies based on llm output.
+  - **Validation**: Ensures data sent back is valid format.
 - **Communication with Other Components**:
   - **Internal**:
     - **Card Management**: Requests image generation for newly created cards or when upgrading cards.
 Passes the necessary card data (e.g., type, effects, item description) to the service.
-    - **Game Engine**: Request a new image of a Boss based on LLM output.
+    - **Game Engine**: Request a new image of a Boss/enemy based on LLM output.
   - **External**:
     - **Image Generation API**: Interacts with an external image generation service (e.g., DALL·E, MidJourney, or a custom model) to create images.
 Sends requests with the image description and attributes, and the service returns an image to the interface.

 - **Rationale:** Since we will be generating images throughout we want a component that is solely devoted to image generation, which will make it easier to upgrade or change in the future.
 It will also allow other interfaces added in the future a way to generate images.
+This will allow us to validate or make changes to prompts without affecting other interfaces too much.
 ---

 ### 7. **AI-Language Model Interface**
 - **Purpose**: Generates the dynamic storylines based on user input and predefined game themes using an external LLM interface.
+Interface that reaches out to external AI interface to generate story.
 - **Actions**:
   - **Story Generation**: Generates narrative elements in real-time based on user decisions, AI model inputs, and the theme of the game.
+Will prompt to sometimes include optional items that can be picked up by user and later turned into cards.
   - **Boss Battle Descriptions**: Provides descriptive content for boss battles, adding depth and excitement to the interactions.
-  - **Quality Control**: Ensures harmful content is not used in text generation.
+  - **Quality Control/validation**: Makes sure what AI sends back is correct format/ data structure.
   - **Story Summary**: Summarizes important story beats during the user's journey.
-Used for reducing storage requirements, and providing a way to inform a user of past events after returning to the game.
+May be used for reducing storage requirements, and providing a way to inform a user of past events after returning to the game.
 - **Communication with Other Components**:
   - **Internal**:
     - **Game Engine**: Receives prompts for story generation (e.g., user choices, current game state) from the game engine and sends a generated text for the user to interact with.
 The story’s progression is based on player decisions.